lupyuen/nuttx-ox64/README.md

     + Remember to connect GND
     + Baud Rate for Normal Mode: 2,000,000 (2 Mbps)
     + Baud Rate for Flashing Mode: 230,400 (230.4 kbps)
-    + UART0 controlled by the M0 Wireless Core (OpenBouffalo Firmware)
+    + BL808 UART0 is controlled by the M0 Wireless Core (OpenBouffalo Firmware)

 1.  __Ox64 Serial Console__: Used for Linux Serial Console (plus OpenSBI and U-Boot Bootloader)